 Reviewed by Wayne S. Walker

 Disclosure: Many publishers, literary agents, and/or authors provide free copies of their books in exchange for an honest review without requiring a positive opinion.
-Any books donated to Home School Book Review for review purposes are in turn donated to a library.
+Any books donated to Home School Book Review for review purposes are in turn donated.
 No other compensation has been received for the reviews posted on Home School Book Review.

 For more information e-mail firstname.lastname@example.org